-On 23 April 2019, it was officially announced that a contract for a new heavy icebreaker (aka "Polar Security Cutter") had been awarded to VT Halter Marine Inc., of Pascagoula, Mississippi.
+On 23 April 2019, it was officially announced that a contract for a new heavy icebreaker had been awarded to VT Halter Marine Inc., of Pascagoula, Mississippi.
 The price is $746 million, with options for two additional heavy icebreakers (if approved by Congress) that would bring the total price to $1.94 billion.
 Construction on the first vessel is planned for 2021 with delivery in 2024, although the contract includes financial incentives for earlier delivery.

-In early May, more news emerged about the details of the project, expanding on this 7 May VT Halter press release (pdf, featuring the image at the top of this page) (available from them by searching here).
+In early May, more news emerged about the details of the project, expanding on this 7 May VT Halter press release (here is the pdf version).
 Other details are expanded upon in these three articles I've found: from 7 May from MarineLog; from 8 May from gCaptain; and also from 8 May from USNI News.
 A few details gleaned from these three articles--first--the hull image (left) from VT Halter.
 Other details--the vessel will be driven by a diesel-electric system powered by three Caterpillar prime movers paired with electric motors--Azipod propulsors, one fixed and two steerable, based on a Finnish design by ABB and Trident Marine.
 Rated power will be 45,200 hp or 33,700 kw.
 The vessels will have 460 ft/140 m length and 88 ft/27 m beam, with a full load displacement of 33,000 long tons (36,960 US (short) tons or 29,937 metric tons/tonnes).
 By comparison, Polar Star specs include installed power of 6 Alco diesel engines totaling 18,000 hp/13,200 kw along with 3 Pratt & Whitney gas turbines totaling 75,000 hp/67,000 kw; 399 ft/122 m length; 83.5 ft/25.45 m beam; 13,623 long tons/13,842 metric tons/tonnes/15,258 US (short) tons full load displacement.
 The ship designer for the new icebreaker(s) is Technology Associates, Inc. (TAI) of New Orleans, and their hull design is based on the German research vessel Polarstern II, which is currently under design.
 The vessel will house 186 personnel, which is comparable with the Polar Star capacity and lab space.
 One report states that the vessel will be capable of breaking ice between 6-8 feet...hmmm.
 Other subcontractors involved will be Jamestown Metal Marine for interior work, and Raytheon for command and control systems integration.
 The combat system will be derived from the Aegis Combat System, although Coast Guard Commandant ADM Karl Schultz said that the Coast Guard was still considering the weapons to be included (in case you were wondering, the Polar Star is equipped with two 50 caliber machine guns as well as small arms).

 16 May update: At a 6-8 May Navy League exposition in National Harbor, MD, the Coast Guard commandant ADM Karl Schultz said that the first of the three new icebreakers would spend most of its time in the Antarctic, while the latter cutters would operate more in the Arctic region.
 Per this brief 9 May Janes news article snippet (full access requires login).